nesst-lab/comppedagogy/worksheets2/worksheetG1.md

 ### Worksheet G1: Your first Gorilla experiment

 #### Skills introduced:
-* Reading git error messages
+* Cloning material from Standard components
-* Merging commits
+* Learn how to record speech data in Gorilla
-* Resolving conflicts
+* Best practices for online experiments

 ----------------------------------------------------------------------------------
 #### Before going through this worksheet, you should: